Allie Ostrander: 2023-present

 In February 2023, Ostrander signed a contract with NNormal.
 On August 25, 2023, Ostrander was suspended for 4 months by the USADA after testing positive for canrenone, a banned substance that's often used as a masking agent, on March 30, 2023.
 Ostrander claimed she was exposed to the substance through a prescription acne medicine, which she had not obtained a Therapeutic Use Exemption to use.
 During this year, Ostrander began to be coached by David Roche.

 In January 2024, she got 4th at the 2024 USA Cross Country Championships allowing her to compete at the 2024 World Athletics Cross Country Championships in Belgrade, Serbia.

 Ostrander won the 3000 meter steeplechase at the Portland Track Festival in June 2024, running a new personal best of 9:24.70.
-A few weeks later, she competed at the US Olympic Trials, finishing 7th in the 3000 meter steeplechase final, setting a new personal best of 9:21.82.
+A few weeks later, she competed at the 2024 U.S. Olympic Track and Field Trials, finishing 7th in the 3000 meter steeplechase final, setting a new personal best of 9:21.82.

-Ostrander placed seventh overall in the women’s 3,000-meter steeplechase finals at the 2024 U.S. Olympic Track and Field Trials.
 She then moved to Boulder, Colorado to focus on training at altitude and continue her running career.
 In January 2025, Ostrander announced that she had signed a contract with Oiselle, and would continue to compete in track, road, and trail competitions.

 In February 2025, Ostrander competed in a half marathon, finishing in 1:11:10.

+In December 2025, Ostrander got 8th at the 2025 USA Cross Country Championships with a time of 34:34.

+In January 2026, Ostrander competed in the Houston Half Marathon, finishing in 1:10:08 as the 18th overall female.
 This time stands as the fastest half marathon by an Alaskan.

+In September 2026, she competed in the World Athletics Road Running Championships in Copenhagen Denmark, finishing 12th with a time of 15:10, establishing a new personal best.